-Andrew White is the managing partner in the firm’s Los Angeles office.
+Andrew White is a partner in the firm’s Los Angeles office.
 He is former managing partner of the Los Angeles office and former chair of the Entertainment and Media practice group.
 In over 35 years as a trial lawyer, Mr. White has won jury and non-jury trials in a wide array of complicated business disputes.
 The General Counsel of one Fortune 100 client has publicly endorsed Mr. White as “a trial lawyer who actually tries cases.”
 Mr. White’s trial skills and pre-trial strategies have won huge verdicts, as well as business-saving settlements, for some of America's most recognized companies and individuals.
 The late Johnnie Cochran, a former adversary in the courtroom, acknowledged Mr. White in a Daily Journal profile as “one of the few trial lawyers who can win big cases from both the plaintiff and defense sides of the counsel table.”

 Mr. White’s courtroom victories range from protecting TV networks and film studios against copyright, trademark and defamation claims to winning numerous 8-figure jury verdicts for clients as diverse as an investment banker, a motion picture CEO, real estate developers, and a financial consultant to motion picture companies.
 His experience extends from prosecuting claims over multi-million dollar entertainment contracts to defending large corporations against treble-damage antitrust claims to protecting individual clients in complex commercial disputes.